TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 In your terminal, type `ls` and verify you can see `Gemfile` in the output.
 If you don't navigate to the directory you have created in Steps 4.2 and 4.3.

 Then we will use VSCode to modify our `Gemfile`.
 (If you haven't already installed it, go [here](https://code.visualstudio.com/).
 Don't worry, we'll wait.)
-Open the the `Gemfile` by typing `code Gemfile`.
+Open your app in VSCode by typing `code .`

+Once VSCode finishes starting up, there should be a tree view of your app on the left side of the screen. open `Gemfile` and

 Delete the line that says: